lortza/js_from_the_beginning/README.md

 ### Microposts

+- full crud app with data using only JS
 - uses babel to compile (from [this webpack](https://github.com/bradtraversy/babel_webpack_starter))
 - uses [json-server](https://github.com/typicode/json-server) to generate an api
 - run by: